peytondao/wavyware/README.md

 # wavyware

-WavyWare is a modern and responsive website designed for showcasing and selling PCs, components, and computer hardware.
+wavyware is a modern and responsive website designed for showcasing and selling PCs, components, and computer hardware.
 This repository contains the full source code for the website.

 ## Overview